mrciolino/wiki-backup/characters/ralindu.md

 ## Freed by The Low Bar Brawlers

 The [Low Bar Brawlers](/organizations/low-bar-brawlers) received a vision from a card of the [Deck of Many Things](/items/Deck_Of_Many_Things) of a massive ruby.
 After the [Battle of Fywick](/Events/the-battle-of-fywick) they used [Dio](/items/dio) to locate the ruby.
-They flew to its location in the Celestial Vale and upon finding it noticed a humanoid shape trapped within.
+They flew to its location in the [Celestial Vale](/locations/Mardun/celestial-vale) west of Fywick.
+Upon finding it, they noticed a humanoid shape trapped within.
 [Spoops](/characters/spoops) then used [Earth Terror](/items/Earth-Terror) to shatter the ruby, freeing Ralindu.

+Ralindu then introduced himself as the Lich Lord Ralindu Kosimostrovu Phorumdi.
+Upon releasing him, he provides guidance to the party and accompanies them on the flying ship.